MadStu/connect-4-plus/README.md

 Connect 4 is a strategy game where the idea is to get 4 of your own discs in a line in any direction, horizontally, vertically or diagonally ( -- ¦ / \ ), hence you connect 4 together.
 You must also block your opponent from connecting 4 and can be quite satisfying when you plan and predict a few moves in advance.

-The game is useful for people who spend a lot of time in terminals and allows them to let off steam.
+This game is useful for people who spend a lot of time in terminals and allows them to let off steam.
 They can have a quick game lasting less than a minute, or continue playing until they've beaten the computer, so it's good for somebody to play whether they only have a free moment or lots of time to spare.

 A deployed version may be found here: [Connect 4](http://my-connect-4.herokuapp.com/)